DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - **Milestone 6: Authentication and final feature implementation**

   - **Date:** May 12, 2025
-  - **Description:** Firebase Authentication was added with Google and Facebook login.
+  - **Description:**  **Firebase Authentication** [7] was added with Google and Facebook login.
 The frontend was adapted to handle token-based sessions, and the app reached feature-complete status.

 - **Milestone 7: Final app testing and demo preparation**